whistlegraph/aesthetic-computer/README.txt

      - [] Make wand render again / get WebVR working.
      - [] Loading a ff piece prevents drawing and restarts the timelapse upon entering VR.
-    - Media Export
-      - [] Create a rotating GIF / WebP (that even hooks into video) generator.
   - Prompt
     - [] Do history stack different.
 (Smaller text)
       - [] Skip what aliases lead to in the history list.